EVERSE-ResearchSoftware/RSQKit/pages/research_software/three_tier_view.md

 The **three-tier model of research software** provides a framework for understanding the diverse landscape of software in research - from scripts, code, notebooks, to computational workflows, libraries, modules, frameworks, utilities and applications.
-This model distinguishes three tiers of research software:
+This model distinguishes three tiers of research software based on the intent behind it - i.e. focussing on the purpose for which the software is being built:

 - **Analysis code**,
 - **Prototype tools**, and